Skip to main content

 Introduction

-Keeping accurate and detailed records of plant protection product (PPP) applications are essential to demonstrate legal compliance and good stewardship in pesticide use.
+Keeping accurate and detailed records of plant protection product (PPP) applications are essential to demonstrate legal compliance and good stewardship in PPP use.
 Under Article 67 of Regulation (EU) 1107/2009, all professional users must:

 • document and maintain PPP usage details—including product name, application time, dose, treated area, and crop.